JuicEmatic/LinkCatcher/README.md

 ## Installation
 To install, merge the *.reg* file to your registry and place *LinkCatcher.exe* into the *`C:\temp\trash\`* directory (create it if it doesn't exist).
+> Note that certain Chrome version upgrades will overwrite the registry key and again you will need to re-merge the key to the registry.